Death of Sushant Singh Rajput: Case against Rhea Chakraborty

 On 25 July 2020, Rajput's father, K. K. Singh, filed an FIR at Patna, where he lives, against Rhea Chakraborty and six others, including her family members, for abetment of suicide.
 He also accused them of wrongful restraint, wrongful confinement, theft, criminal breach of trust, and cheating.
 He alleged in his complaint that Chakraborty cheated Rajput financially and mentally harassed him.
 On 28 July, India Today reported that Chakraborty had been booked in the case.
 In a petition filed at the Supreme Court, Chakraborty claimed she had no role in the actor's death and was falsely implicated by Rajput's father.
 She also sought transfer of the probe in the FIR to Mumbai, saying that there cannot be an impartial investigation in Bihar.

 Acting on the FIR filed in Patna, an investigative team was formed by Bihar Police and was sent to Mumbai to probe the case.
-Although the investigation continued only for a brief period as the case was later transferred to CBI.
+Although the investigation only continued for a brief period, as the case was later transferred to CBI.
 The Enforcement Directorate (ED), which investigates financial crimes, also registered a money laundering case over transactions worth 15 crores rupees based on the complaint registered by Rajput's father.

 Multiple reports stated that Sushant had hosted a party at his house on 13 June 2020, the night before his death.
 This was denied by Mumbai Police and his house help, who was interrogated by Bihar Police.
 Mumbai Police initially reported that the CCTV in Rajput's house was not working, but on 3 August said they had assessed CCTV footage that ruled out any party at Rajput's Bandra apartment on 13 June 2020.

 On 3 August 2020, Mumbai's police commissioner said there was no misappropriation of funds from Rajput's bank accounts and no money had been transferred to Rhea Chakraborty's accounts.
 On 4 August 2020, Mumbai Police appointed Grant Thornton as the financial forensic auditor in the case.
-During the investigation, reported Hindustan Times, the Mumbai Police revealed the actor's family had informally complained to the Mumbai Police in February 2020 about Rajput's life is in danger.
+During the investigation, Hindustan Times reported that Mumbai Police claimed that the actor's family had informally complained to police in February 2020 expressing concerns about Rajput's condition and had asked police to physically abuse Chakraborty in order to pressure her to end the relationship.

+On 22 February 2024, the Bombay High Court cancelled the Look out circular against Chakraborty, her brother and father which had prevented them travelling abroad.
+In its judgement, the court reiterated its view that Rajput had committed suicide.